upb-uc4/hlf-network/README.md

 To delete the cluster, run ```kind delete cluster```, to remove all files ```sudo rm -rf /data/development/hyperledger/```.

-Check the status of your network with `kubectl get all -n hlf-production-network` or in the browser dashboard by typing `minikube dashboard`.
+Check the status of your network with `kubectl get all -n hlf-production-network`.
-The latter allows you to easily log into the pods and read the logs (make sure you select the hlf-production-network workspace in the dashboard GUI on the left handside).
 Use the `-d` flag to activate debug output.

 ## Network Topology